hm-lang/core/proposals/intro.md

 The default function name is `fn`, although if you are naming your function, you will not use `fn` when declaring/defining it.

-# declaring and using primitive variables
+# declaring and using variables

 Variables are named using `UpperCamelCase` identifiers.